tylerjones4508/docker_util/README.md

-# Salty Docker
+# Docker Util

 [SaltStack](https://github.com/saltstack/salt) Version 2017.7.14

-The Salty Docker module allows you to manage Docker swarm clusters via [SaltStack](https://github.com/saltstack/salt)
+The Docker Util module allows you to manage Docker swarm clusters via [SaltStack](https://github.com/saltstack/salt)

 **CodeAuthor** Tyler Jones <tylerjones4508@gmail.com>

 ## About

 This is designed to be used with [SaltStack](https://github.com/saltstack/salt) modules.
+For more information about how to configure your custom Salt modules visit [This     Link](https://docs.saltstack.com/en/latest/ref/modules/#writing-execution-modules).
 [SaltStack](https://github.com/saltstack/salt) State modules will follow at a later date.

 ## REQUIREMENTS: